-- Or – some people prefer to park at Birmingham International Station (1300 spaces with covered walk through to NEC Halls), usually saving a couple of pounds, but you'll need to get there early.
+- Some people prefer to park at Birmingham International Station (1300 spaces with covered walk through to NEC Halls), usually saving a couple of pounds, but you'll need to get there early.

-- Or - car share - there's bound to be someone else close to where you are coming to the show.
+- Car share - there's bound to be someone else close to where you are coming to the show.
 Check with car clubs, local forums, message boards etc.

 A: There are food outlets all around the halls offering everything from sandwiches to full 3-course meals.
 Of course, prices vary accordingly.

-What people tend to forget is that, just outside all the halls on the Piazza, there is lots of freely available seating to use.
-There's no problem leaving the halls (you'll get your hand stamped on exit allowing you back in) to eat your lunch!
+Just outside all the halls on the Piazza, there is lots of freely available seating to use should you wish to bring your own lunch.
+There's no problem leaving the halls - you'll get your hand stamped on exit allowing you back in!